lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    For the last of the 3 steps, fix *nve* is used instead of *nve/limit*, which will allow for a better relaxation of the atom positions.
+    For the last of the three steps, fix *nve* is used instead of *nve/limit*, which will allow for a better relaxation of the atom positions.